exercism/v3/languages/csharp/exercises/concept/constructors/.docs/introduction.md

 var library = new Library();
 ```

 Like regular methods, constructors can have parameters.
-Constructor parameters are usually stored as (private) fields to be accessed later, or else used in some off-time calculation.
+Constructor parameters are usually stored as (private) fields to be accessed later, or else used in some one-off calculation.
 Arguments can be passed to constructors just like passing arguments to regular methods.

 ```csharp
 class Building